ael01/Whiplash/README.md

 # Whiplash
 These data and code are for reproducing the main analyses in "Weathering the storm: precipitation whiplash has limited effects on agricultural production and pesticide use in California" (Ashley E. Larsen, Daniel Sousa, Amy Quandt, Andrew J. MacDonald).
+Main data file is FloodingAnalysisDID.csv (see dictionary below).
+Main code file is FloodAnalysis_Git.
+You must change the working directory at the noted area in the top of the code file to the location of the csv.
+All outputs will be written to that location as well.
 ```
 Data Dictionary
 year – Year of growing permit